X

 Blue Apron

-With a little organization, this semisecret will allow you to try months, even up to a year of meal kits and prepared meal delivery for way less than face value, and less than it would cost to buy the groceries yourself.
-Here's how to do it (hint: It involves taking advantage of promo deals and canceling at the right time) and a snapshot of how much you'll save.
+With a little organization, this semisecret will allow you to try months, even up to a year of meal kits and prepared meal delivery for far less than it would cost to buy the groceries yourself.
+Here's how to do it (hint: it involves taking advantage of promo deals and canceling at the right time) and a snapshot of how much you'll save.

 Nearly every meal kit I've tested (here's how CNET tests meal kits) allows you to try several weeks of meals for a super cheap promotional price, typically about 50% off the normal price.
 These hugely discounted sign-up offers are often as low as $5 or $7 for a full recipe that will feed two, four or even six people.
 That's about $2 to $5 per serving and about as cheap a meal as you're going to find during days of inflation.